Auto Mechanic

 What in your opinion is the most reliable VW model currently?

-Asked by Austin almost 12 years ago
+Asked by Austin over 12 years ago

 I would have to say the new Golfs and the new Jetta Sport Wagons are the best.
 A 2.5L Golf with a manual trans can get 40mpg on the highway, plus packs about 180HP!
 The 2.5 had some issues early on(2005-2007) but they are awesome now.
 If I were going to buy a new VW(for reliability), it would be a 2.5L Jetta Sport Wagon with out a sunroof.
 We don't have many issues with them, but I would not want to chance it.
 I think the JSW and the current golf are among the best cars VW has put out since I started in 2003.
 That is not to take away from the TDIs, I just don't think most people will benefit from it